 Having a defined ‘brand’ acts as a basis for aligning customers and future advocates.
 Advocates need to feel constantly supported so that they are motivated to advocate.
 Customer service is a central part of brands today because keeping customers satisfied is central to how a brand functions.

-Here is what businesses can do to keep their customers happy AND secure brand safety:
+Here is what businesses can do to keep their customers happy and maintain loyalty for the long run:

 1) Reward loyalty by regular customers

 Loyalty schemes are not a new idea, but they are a key tenet to making customers feel valued.
 Advocates remain engaged when they know that their work is appreciated by the brand.
 The gamification of loyalty schemes can be a great way to introduce a competitive aspect to this.

 Modernising loyalty schemes is another good way to keep customers happy.
 This allows businesses to monitor and generate genuine engagement.
 Modernised loyalty schemes go beyond transactional relationships, allowing brands to measure true commitment.